 If you use your phone constantly for browsing, streaming music, and a lot of video, then you may be best off with an unlimited plan.
 With auto-pay, it's only a little more expensive than the 15GB plan.
 However, you may see reduced speeds when the network is busy, and you'll have to pay separately for hotspot data.

 Yearly cost: $780 | Monthly cost: $65 (1 mo)

 AT&T prepaid multi-month plans

-Somewhat tucked away on the AT&T Prepaid site is the secondary set of plans the service offers - a multi-month bundling option that allows you to pay upfront for a set amount of months at a time.
+Another option is the 'pay upfront' AT&T multi-month prepaid plan, which essentially offers a kind of Mint Mobile-like option where you buy your months in bulk.
 Simply put, you can expect to pay a fairly significant sum with these, however, they do average out to a much lower monthly price overall than the usual pay-monthly options.
 Below you can see the current offerings.

-If you can pay for a full year upfront, the 8GB prepaid plan is one of the highest value options AT&T offers.
+If you can pay for a full year upfront, the 16GB prepaid plan is one of the highest-value options AT&T offers.
 8GB each month is enough for a lot of browsing and a little bit of streaming music and videos.
 And AT&T allows you to rollover unused data from one month to the next.
-Be careful on this plan though, as it allows HD video streaming, which could devour your entire data allotment in just a few hours.
+Be careful on this plan though, as it allows HD video streaming, which could devour your entire data allotment in a few days.

 Yearly cost: $300 | Monthly cost: $25 (1 mo)

 While AT&T's plans come with data allotments most prominently displayed, they offer a good deal more than that.
 Here's what you can expect to get from prepaid plans with data allotments: